cityofaustin/vision-zero/database/README.md

 #### Change logs

 The database includes an extensive change logging system that captures all edits to any of the nine tables that comprise the crash, unit, and people tables.
-Change log entries are created via triggers that fire _after_ records are modified, and includes a copy of both the `old` and `new` version of each record as a JSON blob.
+Change log entries are created via triggers that fire _after_ records are modified, and include a copy of both the `old` and `new` version of each record as a JSON blob.

 Each change log table follows the same structure: